schoenemeyer/WRF-Azure/README.md

 ## Fast Track using Virtual Machine Scale Sets
 For the impatient scientist and quick testing, this track gives you the complete software stack for WRF.
-The WRF zip file contains everything you need to run on Azure H-Series including netcdf etc.
+The WRF zip file contains everything you need to run on Azure H-Series including netcdf etc..
+The expected time to finish this exercise is 20 min if you have your subscription and enough quota for H series family.

-Prerequisite: Azure Subscription
 1. Open a [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) session from the Azure Portal, or open a Linux session with Azure CLI v2.0, jq and zip packages installed.
 Here is the link how to install az cli on your workstation https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
-2. Create a Storage Account in Azure from the Portal https://ms.portal.azure.com/
 2. Clone the repository, `git clone https://github.com/schoenemeyer/WRF3.8-in-Azure.git`
 3. Grant execute access to scripts `chmod +x *.sh`
 4. Create Virtual Machine Scale Set (https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) for 2, 4, 8 or more nodes.
 Make sure you have enough quota to run your experiment.
 You can find on the portal a button for requesting higher core counts